pierre-cm/galbe/docs/concepts/plugins.md

 It is also **preemptable**: any returned response overrides the original one.

+This slot runs on the responses that come out of the handler; a request that ended on an error is answered by the [Error Handler](error-handler.md) without reaching it.
+Route-scoped response work — and error responses, which a hook chain never reaches — belongs in a middleware's [`afterHandle`](middleware.md#after-handling) slot instead, which runs just before this loop.

 ### cli

 Lets a plugin register custom commands on the [Galbe CLI](../reference/cli.md).
 It receives the current list of `GalbeCLICommand` entries (one per registered route) and may return a modified list or `void` to keep the input as-is.
 Each `GalbeCLICommand` describes a command name, a list of tags, the route it targets, optional `arguments` / `options`, and an optional `action` callback that overrides the default behavior.